fy2462/dynamo/examples/multimodal/README.md

 ### Workflow

 In this workflow, we have three workers, [AudioEncodeWorker](components/audio_encode_worker.py), [VllmDecodeWorker](components/worker.py), and [VllmPDWorker](components/worker.py).
-For the Qwen/Qwen2-Audio-7B-Instruct model, frames are only required during the prefill stage.
+For the Qwen/Qwen2-Audio-7B-Instruct model, audio embeddings are only required during the prefill stage.
 As such, the AudioEncodeWorker is connected directly to the prefill worker.
-The AudioEncodeWorker is responsible for decoding the audio into a series of frames and passing them to the prefill worker via RDMA.
+The AudioEncodeWorker is responsible for decoding the audio into embeddings and passing them to the prefill worker via RDMA.
 The prefill worker performs the prefilling step and forwards the KV cache to the decode worker for decoding.
-For more details on the roles of the prefill and decode workers, refer to the [LLM disaggregated serving](/components/backends/vllm/README.md) example.
+For more details on the roles of the prefill and decode workers, refer to the [LLM disaggregated serving](../../docs/backends/vllm/README.md) example.

 This figure illustrates the workflow:
 ```mermaid